postmodern/mruby-embed/README.md

 ## mruby-embed

-Proof-of-Concept for embedding [mruby] and Ruby code into a statically compiled binary.
+Proof-of-Concept for embedding [mruby] and Ruby code into a statically linked executable.

 All Ruby code in the `lib/` directory is compiled into mruby IR code using the `mrbc` utility.
 The IR code is then embedded in `src/lib.c` as an array of